DazielNguyen/aws-certified-generative-ai-developer-professional-aip-c01-practice-exams/random-test.md

 [ ] Use SageMaker Data Wrangler to manually rebalance the dataset by filtering and transforming data before retraining the recommendation model.

-[ ] Use SageMaker Clarify to detect and measure data bias, evaluate model fairness, and generate feature attribution explainability reports for compliance and transparency.
+**[x] Use SageMaker Clarify to detect and measure data bias, evaluate model fairness, and generate feature attribution explainability reports for compliance and transparency**

 [ ] Use Amazon Personalize to automatically adjust recommendation weights in real-time to reduce category bias without performing explicit fairness evaluation.